-Appointed as Vice President of Information Services and Associate Vice President of Finance in October 2012, Rick Taphorn focuses on developing and implementing technology strategy for all components of the campus as well as assisting the Vice President of Finance with the financial operation of the college.
+Rick Taphorn has served at Bryan College since 2005 except for a one year departure in which he served as Director of Financial Services at Missouri Baptist University.
+He focuses on enrollment services for the School of Arts and Sciences as well as developing and implementing technology strategy for all components of the campus.
+He also assists the Vice President of Finance with the financial operation of the college.
 He is a member of the President's Executive Cabinet.

-Before returning to Bryan, Rick served as Director of Financial Services at Missouri Baptist University (2011-2012).
-His previous experience at Bryan College was the Director of Financial Aid (2007-2011) and Assistant Director of Financial Aid (2005-2007).
+Rick's previous experience at Bryan College includes serving as the Director of Financial Aid (2007-2011) and Assistant Director of Financial Aid (2005-2007).
 He also served at Tennessee Temple University as a Financial Aid Counselor (2004-2005).

 Rick earned a MBA from the University of Tennessee at Chattanooga and a bachelor's degree in business administration from Tennessee Temple University.
-He and his wife, Roanna, live in Ooltewah, Tennessee and have two children.
+Actively involved in his church, Silverdale Baptist Church, he currently serves as a deacon and children's church multi-media technician.
+He and his wife, Roanna, live in Ooltewah, Tennessee, and have two children.

-Tim Hostetler has served Bryan College as Vice President of Operations since 2000.
+Tim Hostetler has served Bryan College as Vice President of Student Service & Ministries since 2000.
 He oversees the various areas of the college operations including the Office of Physical Plant, Information Technology Services, Summer Conferences and Pool program, Food Service, Bookstore, Mailroom and Construction Services.
 He is a member of the President’s Executive Cabinet.